Pre-Conferences

 The Women's Centers Committee of NWSA provides an opportunity for women's center directors, staff and others to gather and share information, ideas, challenges, successes and support through its Annual Pre-Conference.
 This space serves as one of coalition building, professional development, and alchemy as Women's Centers staff work to address socio-political issues that impact their sites of learning, the field as a whole, and our interpersonal lives.

-Along with the the Program Administration and Development Committee (PAD) and the NWSA Women of Color Caucus (WoCC), the Women’s Centers Committee (WCC) jointly sponsors the Women of Color Leadership Project (WoCLP) in conjunction with the PAD and WCC Pre-Conferences.
+Along with the Program Administration and Development Committee (PAD) and the NWSA Women of Color Caucus (WoCC), the Women’s Centers Committee (WCC) jointly sponsors the Women of Color Leadership Project (WoCLP) in conjunction with the PAD and WCC Pre-Conferences.

 Women of Color Leadership Project (WoCLP)